×

 About the Author

-Natalie Warther is an associate creative director at Chiat Day with an MFA from Bennington College.
-Her most recent fiction appeared in Wigleaf, and her newest story, “Bye Bye Baby” is a 2024 Pushcart Prize nominee.
-Natalie lives in Los Angeles.
+Natalie Warther is a senior writer at Chiat Day with an MFA from Bennington College.
+Her most recent fiction is forthcoming in Wigleaf.
+Her story “Bye Bye Baby” was a 2024 Pushcart Prize Nominee and she is a current finalist in the 2024 American Short(er) Fiction Award.
+She lives in Los Angeles.

 About the Artist